ExeQuantCode/ARTEMIS/docs/source/install.rst

 Installing on MacOS (Homebrew)
 ==============================

-RAFFLE is developed on Linux and MacOS, and should work on both.
+ARTEMIS is developed on Linux and MacOS, and should work on both.
-However, there are likely some additional steps required to install RAFFLE on MacOS.
+However, there are likely some additional steps required to install ARTEMIS on MacOS.
 This is because **it is not recommended to rely on the Mac system Python, or Fortran and C compilers**.

 The recommended way to install Python, gfortran and gcc on MacOS is to use `Homebrew <https://brew.sh>`_.